iibrahimli/nst/README.md

 ### Style loss

-Unlike the content loss, the style loss captures the differences that are not spatially fixed, e.g., if there is a certain feature in, say, upper right corner of the style image, that feature does not necessarily have to present in the same part of the input image.
+Unlike the content loss, the style loss captures the differences that are not spatially fixed, e.g., if there is a certain feature in, say, upper right corner of the style image, that feature does not necessarily have to be present in the same part of the input image.
 We are more interested in the correlation between the features rather than their presence.
-This can be expressed as a squared distance (like content loss) between the [Gram matrices](https://www.quora.com/In-a-neural-style-transfer-why-does-using-Gram-matrices-keep-the-style) of style features:
+This can be expressed as distance (like content loss) between the [Gram matrices](https://www.quora.com/In-a-neural-style-transfer-why-does-using-Gram-matrices-keep-the-style) of style features:

 ![Style loss](rsc/style_loss.png)